The most essential .htaccess rules for blogs

 This article is part of a blog optimization process I've implemented lately and taken the loading times of my blog from 12-18 seconds to 4-7 2-3 seconds.
 As a bonus, these .htaccess rules improved the blog security at the same time.

 Here's the thing.
 Many blogs have a .htaccess file that only has the rules WordPress (or any other blogging platform) install places there and possibly rules a plugin has created too.
-If you don't add these rules to your root .htaccess file, you're missing out easy performance improvements any blogger can have.
+If you don't add these .htaccess rules to your root .htaccess file, you're missing out easy performance improvements any blogger can have.
 So don't count on your hosting provider's default rules (if there even is any) and make your blog better with these simple .htaccess rules.

 As a part of general optimizing a blog for both fast page loading and securing the site, the .htaccess -file at the root of your domain is an easy way to do web page optimization on a site level.
 Putting these rules into use won't alone cut your page loading times to half, but they do provide the foundation for further optimization and speed improvements for your blog, or any website for that matter.